What Is Elderly Financial Abuse?

 Being Alert to Elder Financial Abuse and Confronting the Perpetrator

-“The people exercise influence to isolate the victim, keep other people away, and convince them that nobody else cares for them,” says Catherine Anne Seal, an elder law attorney at Kirtland & Seal in Colorado Springs.
+“The people exercise influence to isolate the victim, keep others away, and convince them that nobody else cares about them,” says Catherine Anne Seal, an elder law attorney at The Gasper Law Group in Colorado Springs.
 “They also make them dependent: withhold food and medication or threaten with harm or abandonment if they do not do what they want them to do.”

 What To Do if You Suspect Financial Abuse?